Nobody1902/clmc/README.md

 - First, install the required libraries (tqdm, requests) with `pip install -r requirements.txt` or do it manually.
 - Then use main.py to install and launch minecraft (eg. `python main.py install 1.21.8`, `python main.py launch 1.21.8`).
-- Or install fabric (eg. `python main.py install 1.21.8`)
+- Or install fabric (eg. `python main.py fabric 1.21.8`)

-- By default, mincraft will be installed in `.minecraft/`
+- By default, mincraft will be installed in `.minecraft`

 ## Credits